shapeforge/icesl-infillers/README.md

 *A 2D Voronoi infill.
 Left: colors computed by the shader.
 Right: Paths extracted during slicing.
 The paths are the frontiers between the colored cells.
 Try it on https://www.shadertoy.com/view/XdKBzc*

 This is a versatile approach that can be used to describe many infill patterns, from regular to irregular and foam-like structures.
-In addition, this can be used to create a variable infill and even deform an existing infill by changing the input coordinates (warping).
+This has many advantages: the infill shaders are fully procedural, they can be used to create a variable infill, and could even be deformed by changing the input coordinates (warping).

 An infill can be produced in multiple passes, so as to obtain crossing continuous paths.
 Each pass is done independently, and paths are extracted before going to the next pass.